Virtus AllianzGI Convertible & Income Fund (NYSE:NCV) Announces Monthly Dividend of $0.04

-Virtus AllianzGI Convertible & Income Fund (NYSE:NCV – Get Rating) announced a monthly dividend on Thursday, March 10th, Wall Street Journal reports.
-Shareholders of record on Monday, June 13th will be given a dividend of 0.0425 per share by the investment management company on Friday, July 1st.
-This represents a $0.51 annualized dividend and a yield of 12.20%.
-The ex-dividend date is Friday, June 10th.
+Virtus AllianzGI Convertible & Income Fund (NYSE:NCV – Get Rating) announced a monthly dividend on Thursday, June 9th, Wall Street Journal reports.
+Shareholders of record on Monday, September 12th will be paid a dividend of 0.0425 per share by the investment management company on Monday, October 3rd.
+This represents a $0.51 dividend on an annualized basis and a yield of 12.50%.
+The ex-dividend date is Friday, September 9th.

 Virtus AllianzGI Convertible & Income Fund has decreased its dividend by an average of 6.5% per year over the last three years.